Eastport City Hall

 The Eastport City Hall, originally built as the Boynton High School, is an historic municipal building at 78 High Street in Eastport, Maine.
 Built in 1847 to a design by Gridley James Fox Bryant, it was listed on the National Register of Historic Places in 2002.
 It served as a school until 1917, and has housed the city's offices since 1974.

+It has been converted to housing sometime between 2020 and 2025.

 Description and history

 Eastport City Hall is set at the southwest corner of Boynton and High Streets, in a predominantly residential area west of the city's main waterfront area.
 It is a 2-1/2 story rectangular wood frame structure, with a gable roof, clapboard siding, and a brick foundation.
 Its main entrance is now on the long south side, although it was probably on the eastern street-facing facade when used as a school.
 The eastern facade now has a windowless first level, and three round-arch sash windows on the second level.
 The building has wooden quoining blocks at the corners, and bracketed eaves and gables, both markers of the Italianate style.
 The ground floor, originally a single classroom space, has been divided into offices, while the upstairs, also originally a single classroom, is now used as a meeting space.